Let’s get down to it – Getting Organized

 There are a couple of challenges that patients encounter when receiving outpatient treatment.
 First, it can be difficult to juggle the many appointments involved in outpatient care.
 Doctors come to see inpatients, but outpatients often need to visit several doctors and have several procedures done in one day.
 This leaves a sick patient to find his way from department to department while trying to stay on schedule.
 The hospital staff can help, especially when a patient who has several appointments is delayed.

 Outpatients will also deal with medical questions and side effects when there is no medical team nearby.
 Some will have a hard time knowing when to call the Doctor or return to the hospital.
-It is important to follow the doctor’s written guidelines about returning to the medical center when certain symptoms arise, especially a fever over a given threshold.
+It is important to follow the doctor’s written guidelines about returning to the medical centre when certain symptoms arise, especially a fever over a given threshold.
 When in doubt, most patients can only benefit from calling a doctor and discussing their concerns.

 Some chemotherapy protocols are best administered in the hospital where patients can be monitored and cared for by a full medical nursing team.
 Staying in the hospital frees patients from some of the burdens of treatment and can make it easier for doctors to manage any side effects.